Sleep for teens is so important!

 Caffeine isn’t only in coffee and energy drinks.
 It can be in your teen’s favorite sodas and snacks.
 Teach your teen to monitor their caffeine intake throughout their day.
 If they need a hot beverage, encourage them to fix a warm cup of green tea or any other herbal tea.

-Lack of enough sleep is a common challenge for all teens.
+Lack of enough sleep for teens is a common challenge.
 Using the above tips, you’ll be able to help your teenager have a healthy sleep routine.

 If you have any additional tips, share in the comment section, and don’t forget to share this article with other moms.

 A little plug for her… Kids grow really fast, and before you realize, they are no longer the adorable little angels you knew.
-That’s why getting a memory book on top-mom.com to capture the good memories and changes, is crucial.
+That’s why getting a memory book on top-mom.com to capture the good memories and changes, is a great idea!

 I would love to stay in touch!